Daniele Ganser: Public presentations

-The director of the Institute for defence policy of the Kiel University, Joachim Krause, criticized: "Mr. Ganser is not a scientist.
-He's a dumbing down entrepreneur who makes his living by contaminating the brains of people with conspiracy fantasies."
-Eva Binder and Magdalena Kaltseis from University of Innsbruck described Ganser his presentation in Magic Castle of Austrian city Seefeld in Tirol as "pseudoscientific seduction".
+German media outlets have characterised the content of these presentations as containing anti-Americanism, historical negationism, and Kremlin propaganda.
+NDR Fernsehen reported that his content is popular among "conspiracy theorists and democracy skeptics".
+Joachim Krause, director of the Institute for Defence Policy at Kiel University, described Ganser as "not a scientist" but rather "a dumbing down entrepreneur who makes his living by contaminating the brains of people with conspiracy fantasies".
+Eva Binder and Magdalena Kaltseis of the University of Innsbruck described one of his presentations as "pseudoscientific seduction".